-As promised in another thread (http://forums.stardock.com/452133), here is my personal list of bugs – as far as i remember it since this spans over several years of unfixed issues and it is most likely NOT complete yet; i will add stuff when i remember some more.
+As promised in another thread (http://forums.stardock.com/452133), here is my personal list of bugs – as far as i remember it since this spans over several years of unfixed issues and it is most likely NOT complete yet; i will add stuff when i remember or experience some more (one gets used to bugs standing for all this time so i have to see what still is there).
 Back then i thought it is enough to report something and not having to write it down somewhere also.
 Silly me.
 For more background information please visit the mentioned thread.

-Near everyone of this has been reproduced by the Stardock support and has an internal ticket as far as i have been told by them.
-Everything is also tested on several systems all with very potent hardware and always up-to-date and well maintanenced.
+Near everyone of this has been reproduced by the Stardock support and has an internal ticket as far as i have been told by support.
+Everything is also tested on several different systems, all with very potent hardware, always up-to-date and well maintanenced and also tested by their support tool.
 If someone has a suggestion to fix anything i would love to hear it!
-The systems where/are running Windows 7 Ultimate SP1 (x64) and now Windows 8/8.1 Pro "Update" (x64).
+The systems were/are running Windows 7 Ultimate SP1 (x64) and now Windows 8/8.1 Pro "Update" (x64).

 01. Boot delay: ObjectDock slows down "booting" (meaning when the desktop is already shown and until the system responds normally; so, "system availability" is more correct) seriously.
 This has been slightly better with the newer versions, but not much.
 Especially when the weather docklet is on a dock, this is even worse (maybe because of the internet lookup – and, no, this is a 50 Mbit/s cable connection wich is blazing fast).

 After further and more complex investigations i came to the conclusion that this most likely is caused by Windows 8/8.1 and its way of booting and starting the system and how it gives feedback about its state to the user.
 Quit not absolutely sure but closer than the other guess.